 There are so many products on the market that choosing the right one can be difficult.
 Here are some suggestions for selecting dental care products that will work for most patients:

-Automatic and “high-tech” electronic toothbrushes are safe and effective for the majority of users.
-Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
+- Automatic and “high-tech” electronic toothbrushes are safe and effective for the majority of users and are actually preferred for our periodontal patients.
+Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove all plaque between your teeth.
 You need to brush and floss in conjunction with the irrigator.
-We see excellent results with electric toothbrushes such as Sonicare.
+We see excellent results with the electric toothbrushes “Sonicare” and “Braun Oral B.”

-Some toothbrushes have a rubber tip on the handle that is used to massage the gums after brushing.
+- Some toothbrushes have a rubber tip on the handle that is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
-If these are used improperly you could injure the gums, so be sure to discuss proper use with Dr. Robins or your hygienist.
+These aids can be very helpful, however, if these are used improperly you could injure the gums, so be sure to discuss proper use with Drs.
+Robins or Barrese.